 While VenaSeal can be effective, there are some factors that may impact its usefulness: the glue has to be inserted into just the right spot, or backflow may continue.
 Additionally, it has not yet been cleared for use in pregnant women, and long term safety studies are still in the works.

 Sclerotherapy and Ablation for Varicose Veins

 Looking for an alternative to VenaSeal?
-One good option is ultrasound-guided sclerotherapy.
-We use an ultrasound to access your varicose vein under your skin, using a very small needle.
-We mix a medication with carbon dioxide gas to create a foam that we inject directly into the abnormal vein, closing it permanently.
-This treatment is usually selected for veins that aren’t yet bulging.
+Sclerotherapy is a great option using an ultrasound to access your varicose vein, under the skin, with a very small needle.
+Next, we mix medication with carbon dioxide gas to create a foam that we inject directly into the abnormal vein, closing it permanently.
+We recommend sclerotherapy for veins that aren’t yet bulging.

-For bulging varicose veins, radiofrequency vein ablation may be a better option.
-RFA is a minimally invasive procedure as well.
-To perform this treatment, we insert a catheter into your abnormal vein, supplying it with heat energy to close the vein permanently.
-RFA can be performed with just a local anesthetic.
+Now, for bulging varicose veins, radiofrequency vein ablation may be a better option.
+RFA is also a minimally invasive procedure involving the insertion of a catheter into your abnormal vein.
+We then supply it with heat energy, closing the vein permanently.
+Want the best news?
+We can perform RFA with just a local anesthetic.
 It is a virtually painless procedure that leaves virtually no scar.
 The procedure takes less than an hour to perform and patients can resume normal activities immediately afterwards.

 Before proceeding with radiofrequency ablation, or any other varicose vein treatment, your Houston vein specialists will perform a thorough medical examination, including a diagnostic ultrasound evaluation, to determine whether the procedure is appropriate for you.
 To find out the best treatment option for your medical reality, schedule your consult today!